shamanec/GADS-devices-provider/docs/provider-setup.md

 3. Update your Selenium Grid values and the bundle ID of the used WebDriverAgent in `appium-config`.

 ### Update host udev rules service
-1. Open /lib/systemd/system/systemd-udevd.service ('sudo systemctl status udev.service' to find out if its a different file)
+1. Open `/lib/systemd/system/systemd-udevd.service` (`sudo systemctl status udev.service` to find out if its a different file)
-2. Add IPAddressAllow=127.0.0.1 at the bottom
+2. Add `IPAddressAllow=127.0.0.1` at the bottom
 3. Restart the machine.
-4. This is to allow curl calls from the udev rules to the GADS server
+4. This is to allow curl calls from the udev rules to the provider server

 ### Spin up containers
-If you have followed all the steps, set up and registered the devices, built the images and added the udev rules just connect all your devices.
+If you have followed all the steps, set up and registered the devices and configured the provider just connect all your devices.
 Container should be automatically created for each of them.